atomist-skills/github-auto-rebase-skill/README.md

 <!--<!---atomist-skill-description:start--->

-Automatically rebase a pull request branch if there are pushes to the base branch
+Rebase a pull request branch when there are pushes to the base branch

 <!---atomist-skill-description:end--->

 ---